Showing posts with label Changes we don't need. Show all posts

 8) No thought given to the knock-on effects through the rest of the game?!

 My hunch is that these new 'defensive points' will, for the most part, prove to be nothing but a costly distraction.
 The main drawback in them is that players are likely to score highest on these new metrics in games where their team is under the cosh - and thus they're very unlikely to pick up clean sheets (or any attacking contributions) at the same time.
-That trade-off means that, in any given run of games, they probably won't in fact score better than the players you would more likely have selected in the past.
+That trade-off means that, over any short run of games, they probably won't in fact score better than the players you would more likely have selected in the past.

 But, in the midfield, regular goalscorers are certainly going to continue to offer far more points.
-And even in defence, despite the the sharp shift in the past couple of seasons away from having full-backs link up with the wide attackers and make frequent overlapping runs into the final third, players who pick up frequent clean sheets and/or offer a significantly higher chance of attacking contributions are still likely to be higher points producers.
+And even in defence, despite the sharp shift in the past couple of seasons away from having full-backs link up with the wide attackers and make frequent overlapping runs into the final third, players who pick up frequent clean sheets and/or offer a significantly higher chance of occasional attacking contributions are still likely to be higher points producers.

 These new 'defensive points' might ultimately prove to be just a bothersome irrelevance.
 But it's the uncertainty I can't stand.
 There was NO NEED to introduce a change like this.
 It's just thrown a spanner in the works!